Dasharo/docs/docs/variants/clevo_nv41/ec_update.md

 # EC firmware update

-coreboot has been developed and tested in combination with Embedded Controller firmware version 1.07.05.
-Therefore, before flashing coreboot, it's necessary to first check and update/downgrade the EC firmware to this version.
+coreboot has been developed and tested in combination with Embedded Controller firmware version 1.07.05 and 1.07.08.
+Therefore, before flashing coreboot, it's necessary to first check and update/downgrade the EC firmware to one of these versions.

 At the moment, the EC firmware version can only be checked while running stock Insyde BIOS firmware.

 ## Check EC firmware version